Victor H. Czegka: Second expedition

 Master Technical Sergeant Czegka would be awarded a second Navy Cross for contributing to the success of the second Byrd Antarctic Expedition.
 He was the general manager and supply officer from 1933 to 1935 during the expedition.
 In December 1934, during the second expedition, a 7,450 foot tall mountain was discovered by Quin Blackburn's geological party.
 The mountain, part of the Queen Maud Mountains, is located just north of the terminus of Van Reeth Glacier, on the east side of Scott Glacier.
 Admiral Byrd named the mountain Mount Czegka.

 Later life

-Czegka retired from the Marine Corps as a chief marine gunner after a total of 30 years of service on February 1, 1942.
+Czegka retired from the Marine Corps as a chief marine gunner on February 1, 1942, after a total of 30 years of service.
 Czegka was awarded over 20 military decorations in addition to the Navy Cross.
 Victor H. Czegka died on February 18, 1973, at his home in Ipswich, Massachusetts.
 He was buried in Mount Auburn Cemetery in Cambridge, Massachusetts.

+Navy Cross citation (first award)

+The President of the United States of America takes pleasure in presenting the Navy Cross to Master Technical Sergeant Victor Hugo Czegka (MCSN: 37980), United States Marine Corps, for distinguished service in the line of his profession as machinist of the Byrd Antarctic Expedition I (1928 - 1930).
+Through the exceptional skill, zeal and energy of Master Technical Sergeant Czegka in preparatory work, in preparing and modifying scientific instruments, in constructing stoves, snowmobile and in other tasks, he contributed to the success of the expedition.

+Navy Cross citation (second award)

+The President of the United States of America takes pleasure in presenting a Gold Star in lieu of a Second Award of the Navy Cross to Master Technical Sergeant Victor Hugo Czegka (MCSN: 37980), United States Marine Corps, for distinguished service in the line of his profession as General Manager and Supply Officer for the Byrd Antarctic Expedition II (1933 - 1935).
+Sergeant Czegka's conscientious, loyal and indefatigable performance of duty contributed greatly to the success of the Expedition.